chili-publish/grafx-documentation/docs/release-notes/index.md

 - Editor: Fixed issue where iframe caused the page to scroll when partially outside of view
 - Editor: Fixed issue with transparent selection
-- API: Fixed security vulnerability
+- API: Strengthened security on REST API

 ## May 31, 2023 - GraFx Studio